maxammann/blog/content/posts/2021-06-03-tlspuffin-method-explore/index.md

 After the last post we have now a framework to implement TLS traces and run them against OpenSSL or any other TLS implementation.
 There are now two main challenges which I want to cover in this post.
 But first let's define some terms.

 **Protocol Specification** describes which features of the TLS specification and relevant extensions to the specification should be in scope of fuzzing.
 For TLS 1.3 the specification is [RFC 8446](https://datatracker.ietf.org/doc/html/rfc8446).
 In the case of TLS 1.2 the [RFC 5246](https://datatracker.ietf.org/doc/html/rfc5246) as well as several other RFCs for its extensions are part of the protocol specification.
-We maybe decide to exclude some features of TLS as they are not used anymore in practice or are not worth fuzzing from a subjective perspective.
+We maybe decide to exclude some features of TLS as they are not used at all in practice or are not worth fuzzing from a subjective perspective.
 An example for such a specification is [RFC 5081](https://datatracker.ietf.org/doc/html/rfc5081) which implements the possibility to use OpenPGP keys for authentication within the TLS protocol.
+Secure renegotiation or `RSA_EXPORT` export ciphers may still be interesting to include, as servers might still support them, even through most clients won't request the features.

 **Protocol Coverage** describes how much of the protocol specification, which has been set as a goal, is indeed covered by the fuzzer.
 The goal of tlspuffin is to reach complete protocol coverage.